Sauceke/hotdog/Documentation/Wireless.md

     *It is recommended to clip the leads off*
     *before soldering to minimize heat loss.*

-    I prefer to also bend the wires in before clipping <br>
+    I prefer to also bend the wires in before clipping
     them short, so the parts won't come loose.

     <img